intel/kernel-fuzzer-for-xen-project/README.md

 > Can I just pipe /dev/random in as fuzzing input?

 Yes!
 You can use `--loopmode` to simply read input from whatever source you want and pipe it into the VM forks.
 In this mode coverage trace is disabled so you will see more iterations per second.

+> Any tricks to increase performance?

+To max out performance you can boot Xen with "dom0_max_vcpus=2 sched=null spec-ctrl=no-xen" which assigns only 2 vCPUs to dom0, disables the scheduler and speculative execution hardening features.
+You can also add "smt=0" to disable hyper-threading.
+Make sure your system has enough physical cores to run each vCPU as they get pinned.

 ---------------------------------
 *Other names and brands may be claimed as the property of others